HomeGuidesAPI ReferenceChangelog

 ValueReturns

-minA subset of fields (primary and alternate keys, names and codes, important properties).
-Good for lookups and cross-references.
+minA subset of fields for lookups and cross-references.

 extAll available fields.